-Opinion: The Invisible Powerhouse – Why The Herald’s Culture 50 Has A Interactive Blind Spot
+Opinion: The Invisible Powerhouse – Why The Herald’s Culture 50 Has An Interactive Blind Spot

 This is a fantastic list.
 Truly.
 As I read through The Herald’s 50 most powerful people in Scottish arts and culture (Paywall), I see names that represent the very best of our nation – musicians, producers, actors, and advocates who have fought to keep Scotland’s creative heart beating during some of the toughest years in …